An algorithm for the optimal solution of variable knockout problems: Introduction

-subject to:
+subject to

-Then the class of problems considered in this paper relate to what might be an appropriate set of variables to delete, i.e.~knockout of the problem, in order that the optimal solution to the problem that remains after variable knockout has a desired property.
-Here by variable knockout we mean explicitly set any variable knocked out to zero, i.e.~effectively delete that variable from the problem.
-So if $D$ is the set of variables to be knocked out we have the constraint:
+Then the class of problems considered in this paper relate to what might be an appropriate set of variables to knockout of the problem, in order that the optimal solution to the problem that remains after variable knockout has a desired property.
+Here by variable knockout we mean explicitly set any variable knocked out to zero.
+So if $D$ is the set of variables that are knocked out we have the constraint:

 So the optimisation problem with the knocked out variables is now optimise Equation~(\ref{eq1}) subject to Equations~(\ref{eq2})-(\ref{eq4}).
 We wish to choose $D$ such that the optimal solution to this problem has a desired property.
-This property might be: \begin{itemize} \item the optimised (minimal) objective function value after knockout is at least (so greater than or equal to) a particular value; or
+This property might be: \begin{enumerate} \item \emph{\textbf{P1}}: the optimised (minimal) objective function value after knockout is at least (so greater than or equal to) a particular value; or